 We wait in faith, in God's presence.
 We wait without demands, without an agenda.
 We wait receptively, being open to the Holy Spirit, for some special movement, symbol or sense that somehow feels connected or related to our prayer subject; somehow connected to how we are all feeling inside.
 We wait to notice an image, or a word, or feeling, or memory that feels somehow different from our other thoughts and feelings.
 When it comes it may carry some personal meaning for us, or just as frequently there will be no clear meaning.
 The connection may not be obvious.
 It may not even make any sense.
 It just seems or feels connected.
-In any case, once we recognize the symbol, we do not try to define its relevance.
-In some cases we may not even recognize what it is.
-We do not try to define it or try to explore its meaning.
+In any case, once we recognize the symbol, we do not try to define it or try to explore its meaning.
 We just know that it is our symbol, and we let our companion know that something has come.

 In this prayer movement it is important to allow time for symbols and subjects to form; to allow time to notice; and in due course to allow time to nurture.
-So, give yourself plenty of time for all this.
+So give yourself plenty of time for all this.
 Linger; do not rush.
 Give yourself the time to notice God quietly working within you.
 Be open to your prayer subject changing, or shifting to a new symbol or to new awareness.